 One of our psychiatrists provides simple strategies that can help you communicate with a loved one who has Alzheimer’s.

 Talking with a loved one suffering from Alzheimer’s disease is not always easy.
 Because Alzheimer’s attacks brain cells, communication can be a challenge—especially in the disease’s later stages.
-“During the late stages, the diseases moves into the frontal lobes of the brain,” says Richard Brown, psychiatrist at BMH in Blackfoot.
+“During the late stages, the disease moves into the frontal lobes of the brain,” says Richard Brown, psychiatrist at BMH in Blackfoot.
 “When this area is damaged, a person will lose judgment, reasoning, and social skills.”

 Here are some simple strategies that can help you communicate with a loved one who has Alzheimer’s.

 Early Stage: In this stage, your loved one may have difficulty finding the right words, need more time to process exchanges and might withdraw from conversation.